AAformer: Auto-Aligned Transformer for Person Re-Identification: Experiments

 \subsection{Comparison with State-of-the-art Methods}

 We compare our method with the state-of-the-art methods on four widely used holistic benchmarks and one occluded benchmark in Table~\ref{table:state_of_the_art} and Table~\ref{table:state_of_the_art_occluded}.
-We also show the results of ViT-baseline \cite{ViT} in the tables.
+We also show the results of the baseline model (ViT-baseline \cite{ViT}) in the tables. {We follow BoT \cite{baseline}, a popular baseline method in person ReID filed, to form the ViT-baseline.
+Most of the settings refer to BoT, including the warmup learning rate, random erasing augmentation [34], label smoothing [48] and BNNeck [46].}

-\textbf{DukeMTMC-reID.} AAformer obtains the best results and outperforms others by at least $1.3\%$ on both Rank-1 and mAP.
-The compared methods are categorized into three groups, i.e., stripe-based methods, extra semantics-based methods, and others.
+\textbf{DukeMTMC-reID.} AAformer obtains the best results and outperforms others by considerable margins, e.g., at least $0.5\%$ on Rank-1 accuracy and $0.8\%$ on mAP accuracy.
+The compared methods are categorized into four groups, i.e., stripe-based methods, bounding box-based methods, extra semantics-based methods, and others.
 The others include the general attention methods based on CNN \cite{IANet, CASN}, the work that combines self-attention with CNN \cite{Non-local, PAT} and the method based on generative adversarial network \cite{JDGL}.
 AAformer surpasses all the above methods by considerable margins, which validates the superiority of locating both human parts and non-human ones.

 \textbf{Market1501.} AAformer achieves state-of-the-art performance.
-Specifically, AAformer obtains the second-best result and is only $0.3\%$ behind the first \cite{MGN, PAT}.
-As the performance on this dataset is nearly saturated, the results of these sate-of-the-art methods are very close.
+Specifically, AAformer obtains the second-best results and is only slightly behind the firsts \cite{HOReID}.
+As the performance on this dataset is nearly saturated, the results of sate-of-the-art methods are very close.

 \textbf{CUHK03.} AAformer obtains the best performance on both labeled and detected sets.
-More specifically, AAformer outperforms the second-best algorithm, i.e., BAT-net, by $1.3\%/1.7\%$ and $1.4\%/1.6\%$ on labeled and detected sets with regards to Rank-1 and mAP accuracy.
-AAformer also significantly improves the ViT-baseline by $3.2\!\sim\!4.5\%$, which validates the effectiveness of our Multi-head Auto-Alignment.
+More specifically, AAformer outperforms the second-best algorithms \cite{transreid,BAT-net} by $1.4\%/2.1\%$ and $1.9\%/4.0\%$ on labeled and detected sets with regards to Rank-1 and mAP, respectively.
+Compared with ISP \cite{ISP}, which is a CNN-based method that also conducts adaptive part alignment, AAformer obtains much better performance on this difficult dataset.
+We owe this to our online clustering, which can be more accurate than the off-line clustering in ISP.
+AAformer also significantly surpasses the ViT-baseline by $4.1\!\sim\!5.6\%$, which validates the effectiveness of MAA.

-\textbf{MSMT17.} On the largest dataset, we follow \cite{transreid} to conduct an overlap of four pixels between adjacent image patches.
-On the metric of Rank-1, AAformer outperforms the second-best \cite{transreid} by a large margin, i.e., $1.1\%$.
-On the metric of mAP, AAformer obtains the comparable accuracy with \cite{transreid}.